Steve Steinwedel

 Steve Steinwedel (born July 18, 1953) is an American former college basketball coach who most notably coached for ten seasons at Delaware.

 Coaching career

 After a player career at Mississippi State, Steinwedel began his coaching career as an assistant at Stetson, before moving on to assistant coaching spots at West Virginia, Duke, and South Carolina.
 He was named the head coach at Delaware in 1985.
-During the 1991-92 season, with future NBA Draft selection Spencer Dunkley on the team, Steinwedel led the Fightin' Blue Hens to a school record 27-4 mark, and went an undefeated 14-0 in the North Atlantic Conference en route to the 1992 NCAA Tournament.
+During the 1991–92 season, with future NBA Draft selection Spencer Dunkley on the team, Steinwedel led the Fightin' Blue Hens to a school record 27–4 mark, and went an undefeated 14–0 in the North Atlantic Conference en route to the 1992 NCAA Tournament, the first postseason appearance in school history.
 It was followed up by another tournament appearance in 1993.
 Despite the success, Steienwedel was forced to resign in 1995.

 Post-coaching career

 Stienwedel never coached college basketball after leaving Delaware, but stayed in the area working as a counselor.
 He currently serves as the director and co-founder of the Community for Integrative Learning.